drcmda/react-contextual/README.md

 # If you like to create context providers

 Reacts default api works with singletons, that makes it tough to create multi-purpose, nestable providers.
-Use the [namedContext](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext) to create dynamic context objects and [moduleContext](https://github.com/drcmda/react-contextual/blob/master/API.md#modulecontext) for module-scoped context.
+Use [namedContext](https://github.com/drcmda/react-contextual/blob/master/API.md#namedcontext) to create unique context bound to a components lifecycle and [moduleContext](https://github.com/drcmda/react-contextual/blob/master/API.md#modulecontext) for module-scoped context.
 Use [helper functions](https://github.com/drcmda/react-contextual/blob/master/API.md#imperative-context-handling) if you want to control the lifecycle of a context by yourself.

 Example1: https://codesandbox.io/s/m7q5z407p9 (namedContext)